 Peter Richardson (Artist)

-Peter Richardson Illustrator and collaborator with the author David Orme of the adventures of Gina, Cary and Rabby as they attempt to navigate the perilous cyberworld of Cloud 109.
+Peter Richardson is an artist and illustrator and the collaborator with the author David Orme of the adventures of Gina, Cary and Rabby in the perilous cyberworld of Cloud 109.

 Look and Learn

 This fabulous site captures the magic and fun associated with one of the longest running Children's comic series.
 First published in 1962, Look and Learn was created with the intention of entertaining and educating children (and adults!) in history, science, nature and the Arts, with articles, games, mysteries, stories and competitions, all lavishly illustrated by many of the best artists of the day.

 We offer the stunning original artwork that was drawn by such eminent artists as Geoff Campion, Graham Coton, Cecil Doughty, Ron and Gerry Embleton, Oliver Frey, Don Lawrence, Angus McBride, Eric Parker, John Millar Watt, Fortunino Matania and Patrick Nicolle, amongst many others.

 This website is dedicated to those great institutions, the British Comic and Story Paper.
 If you like your comic literature British, then the Comics UK site is just for you.
 It will attempt to detail as many British comics, story-papers, writers, artists and everything else that is connected with this subject since Funny Folks (the first British comic) hit the shops, back in 1874.